rzaluska/hugo-blog-source/content/blog/important-go-interfaces.md

 {{< / highlight >}}

 Similar to `io.Reader`, `io.Writer` interfaces can be wrapped around each other.
-This gives us result opposite to `io.Reader`, for example:
+This gives us results opposite to `io.Reader`, for example:

 - writing compressed bytes to file
 - writing compressed bytes to the network connection